grettke/help/help.md

 (setq ess-execute-in-process-buffer t)
 ```

-When you cycle between a the ℝ buffer and the script, you get to the process
+When you cycle between a the REPL buffer and the script, you get to the process
 buffer, you will go to the end of the buffer.
 This setting is specifically to
 handle a buffer that is scrolling when you want to see the last result and will
 scroll back after the fact to see the history.